src-d/guide/engineering/documents/README.tmpl.md

 # License

 ```
-There's a choice between the following two licenses.
+There's a choice between the following three licenses:
-GPL v3.0, for core parts
+- GPL v3.0, for core parts
-Apache License 2.0, for libraries/tools that intended to be consumed by third-parties
+- Apache License 2.0, for libraries/tools that intended to be consumed by third-parties
+- Creative Commons BY-SA 4.0, for projects which are heavy on creative content

+You will find more info about what license to choose at: https://github.com/src-d/guide/blob/master/engineering/licensing.md
 ```

 Apache License Version 2.0, see [LICENSE](LICENSE).